itsmnjn/keepsafe/README.md

 Easily encrypt/decrypt your files with a passphrase.
 Uses AES-256 for encryption, hashing the passphrase with SHA-256 to use as the key.
 Cryptography algorithms are provided by [LibTomCrypt](https://github.com/libtom/libtomcrypt).

+## System Requirements

+Keepsafe is currently supported only on Unix or Unix-like systems.

 ## Dependencies

 None.
 The LibTomCrypt library is included with the source, and is statically compiled.